 The Company aims to manage its regulatory capital in order to meet the regulatory capital adequacy requirements of the Insurance Companies Act (Canada) as established and monitored by OSFI.
-Effective January 1, 2018, OSFI has implemented the new Life Insurance Capital Adequacy Test (LICAT) framework.
-Under this framework, the Company's capital adequacy will be measured as a ratio of Available Capital plus Surplus Allowance and Eligible Deposits divided by a Base Solvency Buffer.
+OSFI has implemented the Life Insurance Capital Adequacy Test (LICAT) framework to monitor capital adequacy.
+Under this framework, the Company's capital adequacy is measured as a ratio of Available Capital plus Surplus Allowance and Eligible Deposits divided by a Base Solvency Buffer.
 The components of the LICAT ratio are determined in accordance with the guidelines defined by OSFI.
 The regulator has established a Supervisory Target Total Ratio of 100% and a Supervisory Target Core Ratio of 70%.
-As at December 31, 2019 and December 31, 2018 the Company was in compliance with the applicable regulatory capital ratios.
+As at December 31, 2020 and December 31, 2019 the Company was in compliance with the applicable regulatory capital ratios.